PNI Practicum logo

 • Annotate your data using qualitative analysis techniques

-• Explore quantitative patterns (graphs and statistical results) using NarraFirma (or another data visualization package)
+• Explore quantitative patterns (graphs and statistical results) using NarraFirma

 • Prepare a set of observations, interpretations, and ideas based on the patterns you found